Meeting Bot Real-time Transcription

 Why are transcription webhooks delayed?

-If you're seeing large delays in results, such as seconds, or even minutes, especially increasing over the duration of the call, this is likely due to the serial nature of how webhooks are sent.
+If you're seeing large delays in transcription data, such as seconds, or even minutes, especially increasing over the duration of the call, this is likely due to the serial nature of how webhooks are sent.
 Since transcription utterances are sequential and rely on being in a particular order, blocking a webhook request will delay any subsequent requests.

 For this reason, if you're running in a single-threaded environment, you should make sure that any processing of the transcription webhook happens asynchronously to prevent delaying future webhooks.